mozilla/pkipolicy/rootstore/policy.md

 or control of a certificate that is capable of being used to issue new certificates.

+Subordinate CA certificates created after January 1, 2019:
+* MUST contain an EKU extension; and,
+* MUST NOT include the anyExtendedKeyUsage KeyPurposeId; and,
+* MUST NOT include both the id-kp-serverAuth and id-kp-emailProtection KeyPurposeIds in the same certificate.

 These requirements include all cross-certified certificates which chain to a certificate that is included in Mozilla’s CA Certificate Program.